 Storing Leftovers

-You can keep the leftovers in the fridge, in an airtight container, for up to 4 days.
+You can keep the leftovers in an airtight container in the fridge for up to 4 days.
 Reheat them gently in the microwave at 50% power, or do as I do and snack on them cold!
+You can also freeze the cooled meatballs for up to three months.
+I place them in a single layer in a freezer bag.
+Thaw them overnight in the fridge before reheating them.

 More Meatball Recipes